galette/galettedoc/source/development/plugins.rst

 Plugin system was inspired from `DotClear blogging solution <https://fr.dotclear.org/>`_.

-A ``plugin`` directory in Galette will host plugins, one directory per plugin is expected:
+A ``plugins`` directory in Galette will host plugins, one directory per plugin is expected:

 * |folder| `plugins`